 During flights, the air on planes tends to be very dry, and those wee little cups of water they provide just won’t cut it!
 Most airports also have limits on how much liquid you can bring past security, so even before you board your flight you’ve probably gone a few hours without much to drink.

 Maybe there’s some great hiking in the area you’ll be visiting, or instead of a bus tour your can book a walking or biking tour.
 Or maybe a yoga class on the beach is more your style.
+No matter what type of movement feels good to you, staying active even while on vacation is great for reducing stress, helping to alleviate constipation, and improving sleep quality while away from home.

-Some easy snack ideas for your carry-on:
+Some easy snack ideas for your carry-on or car trip vacation:

 - Roasted chickpeas or edamame beans.
 Nutritious and versatile these are one of my favourite on-the-go snacks because they don’t need to be kept cold and are a great source of protein and fibre.